gruntwork-io/terraform-aws-utilities/modules/list-remove/README.md

 # List Remove Module

 This is a module that can be used to remove items in a given list from another list.
+This functionality is not yet available as an interpolation function.

 For example, suppose you have a list of availability zones (`["us-east-1a", "us-east-1b", "us-east-1c", "us-east-1d", "us-east-1e"]`) and you want to remove specific zones that don't support the features you need (`["us-east-1b",